March 2026 visit to Uganda; Radiotherapy modernized

 We are in the midst of collaboratively speaking with local stakeholders to figure out how we will adapt to this change.
 I met with local gynecologists and the local nurses from Mobile Hospice Mbarara and Hospice Africa Uganda who take care of these patients.
 We are 100% committed to ensuring that every patient who comes to our Road to Care intake centres, or directly to the Uganda Cancer Institute with very curable cervical cancer without the means to support themselves will be supported.
 We will not let any stage IB2 - 2B cervical cancer patient (70% curable) go untreated.

-Suffice to say, we need your generous support now more than ever.
-Thank you so much for being part of the Road to Care.
+Thank you so much to those reading this post for being an integral part of the Road to Care!

 Next